 In my previous life coaching business, Lead The Life, I tried so hard to make it work.
 I did have many successes but not the financial ones that would have made it my main source of income.
 I understood many of the principles of marketing and sales but I struggled to put them into action.
 Everything felt hard work.
 People rarely commented on my blogs so it often felt as though I was writing them to no-one.
 I was jealous of people who had lively online communities.

-Even though I was a long way from getting things right with that business, some of what I learned I have now been able to put into action with Gentle Warrior.
+Even though I was a long way from getting things right with that business, some of what I learned I have now been able to put into action with The Gentle Creative.
 People regularly comment on my blogs.
 They retweet my stuff on Twitter.
 They like and share it on Facebook.

 - I kept learning.